 HAZARDS WHO IS AT RISK?
 ACTIONS IN PLACE PERSON RESPON- SIBLE RISK LEVEL ADDITIONAL NOTES / NEXT STEPS College staff are unaware of their responsibilities under the Prevent duty, and the need to promote British values.
 Staff do not support the college's values and ethos, or they support and promote extremist ideas.
 Leaders and staff feel unable or unwilling to challenge extremist narratives or exemplify British Values throughout the organisation.
 Staff are unclear on how to deal with or refer concerns resulting in individuals not being supported and potentially radicalisation remaining unchecked.
-Learners and staff All staff have read our safeguarding policy and at least part 1 of Keeping Children Safe in Education.
-All staff have Prevent training through Kent Safeguarding Multi-Agency Partnership, both face to face and eLearning.
+Learners and staff All staff have read our safeguarding policy and Keeping Children Safe in Education.
+All staff have Prevent training the Home Office.
 Staff complete eLearning annually to refresh knowledge.
 Staff members are aware that they can go to DSL/DDSL's for advice, support & to escalate concerns.
 The staff recruitment process reflects the college's values and promotes good safeguarding practice, safer recruitment procedures are followed.
 CPD workshops held throughout the year to recap on safeguarding including radicalisation.
 DSL Low KCSIE and Prevent updates shared with staff immediately.
 Policy updated throughout the year, not just annually, if required.